Coventry-Eagle

-During the early 1920s, the models changed depending on what engines were available and the company swapped between five engine manufacturers - Villiers, JAP, Sturmey-Archer, Blackburne and Matchless.
+In the early 1920s, Coventry-Eagle changed its models, depending on what engines were available.
+It swapped between five engine manufacturers: Villiers; JAP; Sturmey-Archer; Blackburne; and Matchless.
 The model Flying 8 bore a resemblance to the contemporary Brough Superior.
 During the depression of the 1930s, the company concentrated on producing two-strokes.
 Production continued until the start of the Second World War in 1939.

 In the 1930s they had launched a range of sporting bikes under the "Falcon" brand.
 After the war, and not of a scale to continue competitive motorcycle manufacture, the company concentrated on their racing bicycles.
 It was under this marque that the company relaunched itself as Falcon Cycles, now a division of Tandem Group.